sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/login_form.md

 > NOTE: Hiding an auth provider is mostly useful for development purposes and special cases.

-It is possible to also hide the auth provider from the login form completely.
-Auth provider has `hidden` boolean property, which can be configured as in example [site configuration](../config/site_config.md) below:
+It is also possible to hide the auth provider from the login form completely.
+Auth providers have a `hidden` boolean property.
+See the [site configuration](../config/site_config.md) example below:
 ```json
 {
   "auth.providers": [